 “Because,” said Reb Pinchas, “the soul never repeats itself.”

-We stare at scars where our breast used to be.
+We stare at scars where our breasts used to be.
 We remove the wig and see a few spry hairs.
 We study the MRI report.
 We look at our ex’s new lover and make comparisons.
-We receive a frightening diagnosis, a foreclosure, job loss, family issues that seem irreparable, or worse a call in the middle of the night.
+We receive a frightening diagnosis, a foreclosure, job loss, family issues that seem irreparable, or worse, a call in the middle of the night.

 We replay the past and multiply our guilt.
 We say words like ‘if.’

-“If I had only done this, or said that, perhaps things would be different.
-If I would have taken a different route that day.
+“If I had only done this or said that, perhaps things would be different.
+Suppose I would have taken a different route that day.
 If I just would have made the phone call.
-If I would have taken them to the doctor sooner—replaced the batteries in the smoke detector, showed them love and not just enunciated the words carelessly—flinging them from my keyboard or lips with such ease.
+If I would have taken them to the doctor sooner—replaced the batteries in the smoke detector, showed them love, and not just enunciated the words carelessly—flinging them from my keyboard or lips with such ease.

 l o v e